DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 to DataBiosphere, ask a team member to add your github user to the [DataBiosphere/jadeteam group](https://github.com/orgs/DataBiosphere/teams/jadeteam).
 This will give you admin access to our repositories.
-- Google Groups: Ask a team member for access to Google Groups including `dsde-engineering`.
+- Google Groups: Ask a team member for access to Google Groups including `jade-internal` and `dsde-engineering`.

 ## 3. Connect accounts